Fully Analytic Nuclear Gradients for the Bethe--Salpeter Equation

 When the TDA is applied at the RPA level for computing the screened Coulomb interaction, i.e., for both the $GW$ quasiparticle energies and the BSE kernel, the Lagrangian \eqref{eq:lagrangian} simplifies significantly to:

 Once $\cL_\nu$ is stationary with respect to all its parameters, the nuclear gradient for the $\nu$th excited state is calculated as

 where $\bR$ denotes the set of nuclear coordinates.

 In this work, we investigate four variants of the BSE@$G_0W_0$ scheme, which differ in how the $G_0W_0$ screening is computed and how the BSE eigenvalue problem is solved.
-These variants are listed in Table \ref{tab:GWBSEvariants}, along with their respective abbreviations and overall computational scaling, which is either $\order*{N^6}$ or $\order*{N^7}$ in the current implementation ($N$ being the number of orbitals; see also Sec.~\ref{sec:Conclusion}).
-The working equations used to evaluate Eq.~\eqref{eq:GradLagrang} for each variant are provided in Appendix \ref{app:working_equations}.
+These variants are listed in Table \ref{tab:GWBSEvariants}, along with their respective abbreviations and overall computational scaling, which is either $\order*{N^6}$ or $\order*{N^7}$ in the current implementation ($N$ being the number of orbitals).
+The working equations used to evaluate Eq.~\eqref{eq:GradLagrang} for each variant are provided in the Supporting Information (SI) Sec.~II.